learn-co-students/furry-octo-garbanzo/README.md

 ### The API

-The backend for this challenge can be found at `https://evening-plateau-54365.herokuapp.com/`
+The backend for this project can be found at `https://evening-plateau-54365.herokuapp.com/`

 There are two API endpoints you will use, one to fetch all of the data associated with your assigned theatre and the other to create tickets in the database.